brianxautumn/git-demo/readme.md

 ### Push to remote
 After commiting, files will only be available locally.
 To upload to remote repository use push. `git push`

+# Branching
+### Creating a new branch
+To create a new branch `git checkout -b <branchname>`

+### View your branches
+To view all your branches `git branch`

+To view the current branch you are on `git symbolic-ref HEAD`

+### Merging branches
+`git merge <branchname>` Will combine your current branch with the target branch you are merging.

+You can also pull and combine all together like this: `git pull origin master`

+Always merge or pull master into the feature branch before opening a pr.

 # Basic reverting
 ### You accidentally added files to staging
 `git reset <filename>`